ethyca/fidesops/docs/fidesops/docs/development/overview.md

 - MSSQL: Known issues around connecting to MSSQL exist today for Apple M1 users.
 M1 users that wish to install `pyodbc` locally, please reference the workaround [here](https://github.com/mkleehammer/pyodbc/issues/846).

-- Package not found: When running `docker-compose up webserver`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `nox -s dev`, and then run `pip install -e .`.
+- Package not found: When running `nox -s dev`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `nox -s dev -- shell`, and then run `pip install -e .`.
 Verify fidesops is installed with `pip list`.

 ## Write your code